Veraticus/cronsul/README.md

 minutes on different boxes (e.g. due to different cron jobs or an overloaded box), you may increase this up to the frequency at which your job runs.

-The current Unix time is rounded down to the next lowest multiple of period, and this value is used to calculate the key where `cronsul`'s lock lives, so a lock created at 17:54 with a period of 3600 will expire at 18:00.

 ## Dependencies

 `cronsul` depends on: